asangvnit/sysprog-workshop/GitAndGerritUsers.md

 [![asciicast](https://asciinema.org/a/kQhEnunkZpaetPg3RrLnBVoGy.svg)](https://asciinema.org/a/kQhEnunkZpaetPg3RrLnBVoGy)

-Remaining steps must be done in the browser by [marking the comments as Done](images/gerrit-review-reply.png) and hitting [Reply](images/gerrit-review-reply-2.png),
+Remaining steps must be done in the browser by [marking the comments as Done](images/gerrit-review-reply.png) and hitting [Reply](images/gerrit-review-reply-2.png).

+Reviewer sees that all comments are resolved and [replies with +2](images/gerrit-reviewer-ok-to-submit.png).

 ## References